Hugo’s Broken Promises

-Don’t bother telling that to Livingston and his friends.
+Don’t bother telling that to Livingstone and his friends.
 Just as their counterparts of another era idealized Stalin, Mao, and Castro, they give Chávez the red-carpet treatment no matter what.

 For them ideology trumps all else – even if ordinary voters reject that ideology.

 June 1, 2006